 ACEs Conference: May 9–10, 2018

 Organized by Apple consultant Justin Esgar, the Baltimore-based ACEs Conference is in its fourth year and promises to be “the place for inspiration, ideas, business networking, and instantly-applicable knowledge.”
-Focusing on ways that Apple consultants can grow their IT businesses, topics will include brand coaching, business workshops, and even meditation for dealing with high-stress situations the job entails.
+Focusing on ways that Apple consultants can grow their IT businesses, topics include brand coaching, business workshops, and even meditation for dealing with high-stress situations the job entails.

-This year’s keynote will be delivered by Walt Hampton J.D., president and CEO of Book Yourself Solid Worldwide.
-Other speakers include Adam Engst and other well-known names from the Apple IT and enterprise communities, like Jamf’s Charles Edge.
+Speakers include Adam Engst and other well-known names from the Apple IT and enterprise communities, like Jamf’s Charles Edge.

 UIKonf: May 13–16, 2018

 Billed as “Berlin’s independent conference for serious iOS developers,” UIKonf focuses on cutting-edge topics in iOS development, mobile design, and business.